Appdynamics/Log4Net.AppDynamics.Appender/README.md

 # NOTE:
-## This repository is no longer supported
+## This repository is no longer supported and has been archived

 # Log4Net.AppDynamics.Appender